 - Grey jacket with blue heron logo and trim

-- Grey trousers for boys and girls with the addition of grey tartan pleated skirt (all with heron logo) Skirts should be worn just above the waist and must not be rolled at the waist to shorten the length
+- Grey trousers for boys and girls with the addition of grey tartan pleated skirt (all with heron logo).
+Skirts should be worn just above the waist and must not be rolled at the waist to shorten the length.
+Skirts must also not be altered (shortened) without prior approval from the pastoral or Senior Leadership team.

 - House colour tie